CCJ: Criminology and Criminal Justice Courses

 Acquaints student with the basic management processes affecting criminal justice agencies, develops the student's ability to analyze management problems and apply effective interventions to those problems in police departments, courts, and corrections agencies.

-CCJ 3553 Family Crime and Violence
+CCJ 3553 Family Violence and Crime

 Col of Arts, Soc Sci and Human, Department of Criminal Justice